 This alternative was dismissed from detailed study because AML would be exceeded the foaling season following the initial gather.
 This would result in the need to follow up with another gather within one year, and in increased stress to individual wild horses and the herd and continuing resource damage due to wild horse overpopulation in the interim.
-This alternative would not allow for management that ensures a thriving natural ecological balance or that allows an opportunity for resource recovery by maintaining the population at AML.
+Nor would this alternative be consistent with the WFRHBA, which upon determination excess wild horses are present, requires their immediate removal.